MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 ## Resources for Cloud Solution Providers

 Microsoft Cloud Solution Providers (CSPs) can go beyond reselling licenses and be more involved in customers' business.
 For example, CSPs can use Microsoft 365 Lighthouse to manage small and medium-sized business customers' security settings and capabilities.
-CSPs can also view and manage detected threats, including running antivirus scans on devices.
+CSPs can also view and manage detected threats, and initiate antivirus scans on devices.

 | Resource | Description |
 |:---|:---|